yumiweidemao/ECE-408-Final-Project/README.md

 # ECE408/CS483 Final Project

+## Description
+The optimizations used for this project are:
+- Tiled shared memory convolution
+- Multiple kernels for different layers, mask values in constant memory
+- FP16 arithmetic
+- Using CUDA streams to overlap data transfer and computation

+These optimizations are in the */op/* folder.
+**Following is the original description of the project.**

 ## Introduction

 This is the skeleton code for the Fall 2022 ECE408 / CS483 course project.